 The best value macro lenses let you capture ultra-close-up images for less.
-Furthermore, the ability to get in close with your camera brings along the potential for product and table top photography too, so it’s a win-win situation.
+The ability to get in close with your camera allows for product and table top photography too, so it’s a win-win situation.
 Geoff Harris and the AP team provide great value options for every mount.

 Macro photography has a reputation for being expensive – but it absolutely doesn’t have to be.
 No matter what camera system you’re using, even if it’s a newer mirrorless system, there are affordable macro lenses out there that can produce superb close-up shots for a fraction of the price of the flagship lenses.
 It’s just a matter of finding them.

 This generally involves thinking outside the box – whether that’s by investigating third-party manufacturers such Venus Optics, the maker of Laowa lenses, or by skipping back a few generations and picking up an older lens on the second-hand market.
-Often it can man compromise, but in macro this can be less painful than in other genres, as there are many features common to high-end lenses that close-up photographers don’t really need.
-Image stabilisation is one, as macro photography is often conducted on a tripod, but perhaps an even more significant one is autofocus.
-Many cheap third-party macro lenses simply don’t bother with it as macro is so predominantly done using manual focus.
+Often it can mean compromise, but in macro this can be less painful than in other genres, as there are many features common to high-end lenses that close-up photographers don’t really need.
+Image stabilisation is one, as macro photography is often conducted on a tripod, but perhaps even more significant is autofocus.
+Many cheap third-party macro lenses simply don’t bother with it, as macro is predominantly done using manual focus.

 (Side note: if you’re already feeling a bit out of your depth, check out our comprehensive guide to macro photography)